thecartercenter/nemo/docs/production-setup.md

 1. Restart your server.
 You should now be running on PostgreSQL!
 1. Run bundle exec rake ts:rebuild to rebuild your indices against the new DB and restart Sphinx.
 1. If you are using a regular DB backup dump command via cron, be sure to update it to use `pg_dump` instead of `mysqldump`.
+1. You can upgrade to your desired 6+ version.

 Troubleshooting